Prerequisite : Introduction to Propositional Logic

 The statement “ is greater than 3″ can be denoted by where denotes the predicate “is greater than 3” and is the variable.

 The predicate can be considered as a function.
 It tells the truth value of the statement at .
-Once a value has been assigned to the variable , the statement becomes a proposition and has a truth value.
+Once a value has been assigned to the variable , the statement becomes a proposition and has a truth or false(tf) value.

 In general, a statement involving n variables can be denoted by .
 Here is also referred to as n-place predicate or a n-ary predicate.